XiaoTaoWang/Project-Euler/README.rst

 Combinations and permutations
 ----------------------------
 Combinations and permutations play a vital role in mathematics and computer science.
-It's prerequisite to Probability, Graph Theory, etc. Project Euler do include several problems in this field.
+It's prerequisite to Probability, Graph Theory, etc. Project Euler does include several problems in this field.

 - `Problem 24: Lexicographic permutations <gallery/Combinations-and-permutations/Problem-24.py>`_: